jerryqin1/jerryqin/content/posts/2020-05-23---we-dont-say-love.md

 I'd only miss the warmth of homemade soups
 and not the warmth of sitting next to her
 on weekend evenings as we watched TV.
-in Mandarin, we don’t admit our love.
+In Mandarin, we don’t admit our love.
 Instead my mother brought a plate of fruit
 up to my room in silence while I slept
 before departing home for work each day.